Estate Document Conversation

 • Introduce your children to your financial advisor.

-• Have a frank discussion on what you would want to happen if you are unable to make financial decisions for yourself.
+• Discuss what you would want to happen if you cannot make financial decisions for yourself.

-• Have a frank discussion on what you would want to happen if you are unable to make health care decisions for yourself (also see Eldercare Conversation LINK).
+• Discuss what you would want to happen if you cannot make health care decisions for yourself (also see Eldercare Conversation).

 With your executor and powers of attorney (if not your children):

-• Let them know you have appointed them and provide them the documents.
+• Let them know you have appointed them and provide them with the documents.

 • Confirm every few years that they are willing, able, and capable to act on your behalf.

-• Provide to your executor/power of attorney the list of where your financial assets are and the contacts for your financial advisor, accountant, and lawyer .
+• Provide to your executor/power of attorney the list of where your financial assets and the contacts for your financial advisor, accountant, and lawyer.

-• Have a frank discussion on what you would want to happen if you are unable to make financial decisions for yourself.
+• Discuss what you would want to happen if you cannot make financial decisions for yourself.

-• Have a frank discussion on what you would want to happen if you are unable to make health care decisions for yourself.
+• Discuss what you would want to happen if you cannot make health care decisions for yourself.

 • Have the eldercare conversation with your power of attorney for personal care.